dmulyalin/NORFAB/docs/norfab_getting_started.md

 In this example we are working with Nornir service.

-Create ``nornir`` folder and inside of it create two files.
+Create ``nornir`` folder (folder name is arbitrary and can be anything) and inside of it create two files.
 First file ``common.yaml`` to host configuration common for all Nornir service workers:

 ``` yaml title="common.yaml"
 service: nornir # (1)!